202303-PRM-TR-FEW/hangman-game/README.md

 <br>
 If you still have issues, talk to your friends in the same room.
 <br>
 If you still have issues, talk to your instructors.
-(There is a request help button in zoom that will tell us to join you or simply PM us on slack)
 <br>
 <br>